GongSunFangYun/vuepress-i18n-starter/README.md

 **VuePress Global Framework** is an intelligent, out-of-the-box documentation framework built on VuePress that revolutionizes how you create and manage multi-language documentation.
 It solves the two most painful problems in VuePress documentation: manual sidebar configuration and complex multilingual setup.

+**This project is no longer maintained.
+If needed, please use [vitepress-i18n-starter](https://github.com/GongSunFangYun/vitepress-i18n-starter).**

 ## Core Features

 ### Intelligent Sidebar Sorting